2022 WABLGA CHAMPIONSHIP REPORT

 Ros Fisher Trophy for 2022

-Winner – Ros Fisher Trophy – Jan Rawling – Gosnells GC
+Winner – Ros Fisher Trophy – Jan Rowling – Gosnells GC

 Thank you to everyone for your help and support throughout this pennant season.
 It has been a steep learning curve for me with a few hiccups along the way for which I am grateful for your understanding.
 The weather seemed kinder to us this year, with fewer rainy days.